interest-protocol/memez-swap/README.md

 ### Memez Swap

 The Memez Swap allows users to deploy Meme Pools and earn trading fees.
 The pools only support swapping.
 They do not expose liquidity management functions.
 This means that it is impossible to rug as there is no LpCoin.
 The liquidity is always locked forever at deployment.
-In addition, the deployer earns all the trading fees, and no one else can add liquidity.

 The DEX uses the famous `k = x * y` popularized by [Uniswap](https://uniswap.org/whitepaper.pdf).